-After more than two days of extraordinary debate which saw the Ukrainian ambassador accuse Russia of genocide, 141 out of 193 member states voted for the non-binding resolution.
+After more than two days of extraordinary debate, which saw the Ukrainian ambassador accuse Russia of genocide, 141 out of 193 United Nations member states voted for the non-binding resolution.

-China was among the 35 countries which abstained, while just five Eritrea, North Korea, Syria, Belarus and of course Russia -- voted against it.
+"The world is rejecting Russia's lies," U.S. President Joe Biden said in a statement later Wednesday.
+"Russia is responsible for the devastating abuses of human rights and the international humanitarian crisis that we are watching unfold in Ukraine in real time."
+China was among the 35 countries which abstained, while just five - Eritrea, North Korea, Syria, Belarus and of course Russia - voted against it.